elizabethvenner/CV/README.md

 #### Analysis

-During my work both as an HR Officer and administrative worker for Knight Frank, I often had the opportunity to use my analytical skills to transform data - what kind of data into my meaningful reports - what kind of reports, how many? for senior members of staff.
+While an HR Officer in Luxembourg, my analytical skills enabled me to massage convoluted data such as employee sickness statistics pulled from a rather temperamental system into a concise and readable format for senior members of staff.

-My methodical mind means that while at Makers, I am adept at de-bugging and following the flow of information to find exactly where the problem lies.
+My methodical mind means that at Makers Academy, debugging is one of my strengths as I am good at examining the stack trace and using visibility gaining techniques to tighten the loop on bugs.

 #### Teamwork